jtillyt/visual-complexity/astar-v-mdp/README.md

 ## 📂 Project Structure

--   `src/GridSystem.ts`: Data layer for Walls, Goals, and Wind configurations.
+-   `src/GridSystem.ts`: The raw data layer.
+Stores cell types (Wall, Empty, Goal, Wind) and specific Wind configurations (Direction/Force).
--   `src/MdpSolver.ts`: Implements Value Iteration (Bellman Equation).
+-   `src/MdpSolver.ts`: Implements Value Iteration (Bellman Equation) to generate a global policy.
--   `src/AStarSolver.ts`: Implements A* Heuristic Search.
+-   `src/AStarSolver.ts`: Implements A* Pathfinding to generate a single optimal path (visualized as a policy along that path).
+-   `src/Solver.ts`: Interface defining the common structure for both solvers.
--   `src/FlowRenderer.ts`: High-performance visualization of the policy field.
+-   `src/FlowRenderer.ts`: Visualizes the Policy (Solver output) using 2500+ instanced arrows.
--   `src/WindRenderer.ts`: Visualizes environmental forces with pulsating light-blue vectors.
+-   `src/WindRenderer.ts`: Visualizes the Wind (Environment) using pulsating instanced arrows.
+-   `src/GridRenderer.ts`: Renders the base grid tiles.
--   `src/Agent.ts`: The "Rover" that interacts with both the policy and the physics of the world.
+-   `src/Agent.ts`: The "Rover" that interacts with both the policy (for intended direction) and the physics of the world (Wind force).
+-   `src/main.ts`: The entry point.
+Sets up the Babylon.js Scene, Camera, Light, UI, and Render Loop.

 ## 🎨 Visual Style
 "Cyberpunk Lab" / "Neon" aesthetic: